ajay-bj/simple-node-js-react-npm-app/README.md

 you'll be creating yourself during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes the "Test" and "Deliver" stages of your Pipeline.

+# jenkins file details
+jenkins is basic

+jenkins1 is with docker build

+jenkins2 is with docker build, push to docker hub